jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 cp /tmp/mfg.dat /www/att/images
 ```

-To download the two files, *right click* > *Save Link As...* 192.168.1.254/images/mfg.dat and 192.168.1.254/images/cert.tar to your **local** device.
-When I clicked on the links, instead of downloading, the browser kind of freaked out.
+To download the two files, *right-click* > *Save Link As...* 192.168.1.254/images/mfg.dat and 192.168.1.254/images/cert.tar to your **local** device.
+When I clicked on the links, instead of downloading, my browser freaked out.

 ## Extract private keys from `mfg.dat` using [mfg_dat_decode tool](https://www.devicelocksmith.com/2018/12/eap-tls-credentials-decoder-for-nvg-and.html)

 The `mfg.dat` is a file like you might use to flash a BIOS.
-It is an entire flash "state" but we only want the certificates.
-If you're savvy in this field, the data can be manually mounted and extracted.
+It is an entire flash "state," but we only want the certificates.
+The data can be manually mounted and extracted if you're savvy in this field.
 However, there is nifty utility ([mfg_dat_decode tool](https://www.devicelocksmith.com/2018/12/eap-tls-credentials-decoder-for-nvg-and.html)) that does everything for you including bundling the output in a nice file.

 Following the instructions from [here](https://www.devicelocksmith.com/2018/12/eap-tls-credentials-decoder-for-nvg-and.html):